Questions About Eligibility - Major, Research, Degree Type

 How do I find out about professors’ research?

 To find more information about what a lab is doing, we recommend reading their recent publications (on Google Scholar, for example) and their lab websites.
-Also, many professors are responsive to emails concerning their work so consider getting in touch if you are interested.

 Should I contact professors ahead of time?